bryanmcnett/aabo/README.md

 Everything above extends trivially to three and higher dimensions.
 In three dimensions, an axis-aligned bounding box, axis-aligned bounding tetrahedron, and axis-aligned bounding octahedron have the following structure:

 ```
+struct Box
+{
-struct AABB { float minX, minY, minZ, maxX, maxY, maxZ; }; // bounding box
+  float minX, minY, minZ, maxX, maxY, maxZ;
+};

+struct Tetrahedron
+{
-struct AABT { float A, B, C, D; }; // bounding tetrahedron
+  float A, B, C, D;
-struct AABO { AABT minABCD, maxABCD; }; // bounding octahedron
+};

+struct Octahedra
+{
+  Tetrahedron *minABCD; // tetrahedrons that point up
+  Tetrahedron *maxABCD; // tetrahedrons that point down
+};
 ```

-AABO uses 33% more memory than AABB, but since only the one of the two tetrahedra need be checked for initial trivial rejection, an AABO check is usually four comparisons, and a 3D AABB check is six.
+AABO uses 33% more memory than AABB, but since only the one of the two tetrahedra need be checked for initial trivial rejection, an AABO check is usually four comparisons, while a 3D AABB check is six.
 AABO uses 33% less bandwidth and computation than AABB, and has 33% more planes than AABB, for making tighter bounding shapes.

 Comparison to k-DOP
 -------------------